jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 * MQTT excels in low-bandwidth environments and is optimized for IoT applications.
 * RabbitMQ is suitable for scenarios requiring reliable message delivery and complex routing logic.

-There is also Web RTC (Real Time Communication)
+There is also Web RTC (Real Time Communication).

 ### Interesting stuff I learnt recently